Tag: Chile

 Leave a comment

-6. Travel Blog #1: The Introduction, Sort Of
+6. Chile #1: The Introduction, Sort Of

-Travel Blog #1: The Introduction, Sort Of
+Chile #1: The Introduction, Sort Of

 It’s Friday evening, and I’m moving into my house in approximately one hour, and I have a feeling that things are about to, somehow, pick up even more.
 I haven’t had much time to write, and I’m sure there will be even less of it in the coming days.
 But I made a promise to myself (and quite a good deal of other people) that I was going to keep up with this blog, so I’m going to try and publish this real quick, before my life in Santiago really begins.